-The Trial Chamber found that the specific intent to destroy in whole or in part the Bosnian Muslim group as such can be inferred from the events which followed the "Krivaja 95" military operation, which had as its ultimate objective the elimination of the Srebrenica enclave, namely, the forced removal of the Bosnian Muslims out of the Srebrenica enclave, the separation of male members of the Bosnian Muslim community in Potočari, the forcible transfer of the Bosnian Muslim women, children and elderly from Serb-held territory, and ultimately, the murder of more than 7,000 Bosnian Muslim men and boys.
+The Chamber found that the specific intent to destroy in whole or in part the Bosnian Muslim group as such could be inferred from the events which followed the "Krivaja 95" military operation, which had as its ultimate objective the elimination of the Srebrenica enclave and, therefore, the Bosnian Muslim community living there.
+These events were: the forced removal from the Srebrenica enclave of the Bosnian Muslims, the separation of male members of the Bosnian Muslim community in Potočari, the forcible transfer of the Bosnian Muslim women, children and elderly people from Serb-held territory, and ultimately, the murder of more than 7,000 Bosnian Muslim men and boys.

-The Trial Chamber found that the term "destroy" refers only to the physical and biological destruction of the group; it did not include cultural genocide.
-The Trial Chamber further found that such destruction should not simply be equated with killing.
-While killing large numbers of a group may be the most direct means of destroying a group, other acts or series of acts, can also lead to the destruction of the group.
+The Chamber found that the term "destroy" referred only to the physical and biological destruction of the group; it did not include cultural genocide.
+The Chamber further found that such destruction should not simply be equated with killing.
+While killing large numbers of a group may be the most direct means of destroying a group, other acts or series of acts can also lead to the destruction of the group.